Once upon a time, loyalty programs use to be all about collecting information on customers so companies could market to them better.

 - Like other great tiered loyalty programs, Kors offers its first tier, Studio, for free.

-- people who download the KORSVIP app on their phone probably get push notifications about offers and reminders to spend more to get to the higher tiers.
+- People who download the KORSVIP app on their phone probably get push notifications about offers and reminders to spend more to get to the higher tiers.

 - No cash back rewards.

-- No redeeming for points products.
+- No redeeming points for products.